11: Central Tendency

 The mode is the value that occurs most frequently in a dataset.
 Unlike the mean and median, the mode can be used with nominal data to identify the most common category or response.
 A dataset may be unimodal (one mode), bimodal (two modes), multimodal (more than two), or have no mode if all values occur with equal frequency.

-The mode is especially useful for categorical data, where it identifies the most frequently occurring category.
-It can also be applied to ordinal, interval, and ratio data when the goal is to determine the most common value rather than the average or midpoint.
+The mode is especially useful for nominal data, where it identifies the most frequently occurring category.
+It can also be applied to ordinal data when the goal is to determine the most common value rather than the average or midpoint.

 11.5 Central Tendency in Jamovi